-suggesting dependency between the stairs by presenting each stair as a building foundation for the next one (appears in Figure 1).
-Several studies have discussed the role and responsibilities of unit testing in traditional developmennt methods [3,11], however there is room for further research in the continuous world.
-This paper focus on the very first step of the actual testing – the unit testing seeing it as a quality indicator during the new development life cycle.
+The pattern suggests dependency between the development stages by presenting each one as a building foundation for the next (Figure 1).
+Several studies have discussed the role and responsibilities of unit testing in traditional development methods [3,11].
+However, there is room for further research in the CSE world.
+This paper focuses on the very first step of the actual testing – viewing unit testing as a quality indicator during the development life cycle.

 The vague definition of unit test

-In our previues work [3], a detailed discussion on the term “unit test”, terminology and usage could be found at study that argue that there are basically two different ways to define the term “unit test”:
+Previous work [3] provided a detailed discussion of the term, “unit test,” argueing that there are two different ways to define the term:

-The classic way – About two thirds of the papers related to the unit test as the smallest, isolated, atomic and code-related test that is mainly performed by the developers.
+The classic way – About two thirds of the existing literature refers to a unit test as the smallest, isolated, atomic and code-related test that is performed mainly by software developers.

-The component way (24%) – The focus is on a unit of functionality, not necessarily on the perception of the unit test as the smallest, indivisible portion of the program; here the unit testing is administered mainly by testers.
+The component way (24%) – The focus is on a unit of functionality, not necessarily on the perception of the unit test as the smallest, indivisible portion of the program; here, the unit testing is administered mainly by testers.

 One could fail to assign a clear definition to specific usage terminologies, apart from the very obvious code attribute and the intended testers and intended candidates (i.e., the developers).
-However, once a the test is defiend by an external tester it might be detached from the code.
+However, once a the test is defined by an external tester, it might be detached from the code.

-This work [3] also differentiates the term unit from a component and sees an important distinction between the unit testing, which refers to the use of xUnit testing, and component testing, which is more general and means the testing of only a portion of the program.
-Another distinction might derive from the abstraction level, in which case the unit test will usually be affiliated to the code itself and the component test may be expressed in functional or business terminology.
+The work in [3] also differentiates the term, unit, from a component and sees an important distinction between unit testing, which refers to the use of xUnit testing, and component testing, which is more general and means the testing of only a portion of the program.
+Another distinction might stem from the abstraction level, in which case, the unit test will usually be affiliated with the code itself, and the component test may be expressed in functional or business terminology.

-It may be wise to defrentiate between the term “unit test” – i.e. actionhich present the content of the item to be tested and actual application of the “unit testing” – i.e. the process- as an execution effort.
+It may be wise to differentiate between the term, unit test, i.e. an action which presents the content of the item to be tested, and the actual application of unit testing, i.e. the process as an execution effort.

-The unit testing may form the basis for component testing that can be considered a higher level of testing.
-Component testing is sometimes known as module and program testing.
-Component testing is mostly done by the tester.
-Component testing may be done in isolation from the rest of the system depending on the development life cycle model chosen for that application.
-In such cases, the missing software is replaced by stubs and drivers that simulate the interface between the software components in a simple manner.
+Unit testing may form the basis for component testing that can be considered a higher level of testing.
+Component testing is sometimes known as module or program testing.
+Component testing is done mostly by a test engineer.
+It may be done in isolation from the rest of the system depending on the model of life cycle development chosen for that application.
+In such cases, any missing software is replaced by stubs and drivers that simulate the interface between the software components in a simple manner.

-The greatest pitfall might be encountered when developers test too large unit or when they consider a method in software to be a unit.
-This is particularly true if you do not understand inversion of control, in which case your unit testing will always turn into end-to-end integration testing.
-Unit testing should test individual behaviors – and most methods have many behaviors.
+Unit testing should test individual behaviors.
+However, most methods have many behaviors.
+Therefore, a serious pitfall might be encountered when developers test too large a unit or when they consider a method within the software to be a unit.
+This is particularly true in the case of inversion of control, where unit testing typically turns into end-to-end integration testing.

 Unit testing in CSE context

 A successfully passed test must continue to be administrated and pass as long as the codebase remains constant.
-Fulfilling ideal code conditions for unit testing including isolation and atomic code [3] that improves the programmers' understanding of system requirements.
-A properly written test can be executed on an isolated section of the code and can pass although the developer did not understand the requirements correctly.
-As a result, all the tests will pass although many of them did not actually validate the intended functionality of the code.
+Fulfilling ideal code conditions for unit testing includes isolation and atomic code [3] that improves a programmer’s understanding of system requirements.
+A properly written test can be executed on an isolated section of the code and can pass even if the developer did not understand the requirements correctly.
+As a result, all the tests will pass even when many of them did not actually validate the intended functionality of the code.